 1. Making a Compelling Business Case

-It may be beneficial to employ a business analyst, but even in organisations without such a position, business analysis training can be valuable.
-It helps project managers to define business needs more accurately and ensure that their team focuses on doing the right work, the right way.
+It may be beneficial to employ a business analyst, but even in organizations without such a position, business analysis training can be valuable.
+It helps project managers to define business needs more accurately and ensures that their team focuses on doing the right work the right way.

 The importance of this is also backed up by the aforementioned PMI report, which shows that seventy percent of ‘champions’ prioritize project management business skills, compared with just 11 percent of ‘under-performers’.

 However, it is important that the business case goes beyond ROI statistics and focuses more on business strategy.

 “Crafting a business case that shows a strong return on investment can be powerful, but those numbers alone do not tell the whole story,” says Raed Haddad, “When weighing project acceptance, there are other crucial factors to consider, such as how each project outcome can help achieve strategic objectives or further your company mission.
 Reinforce the value of your project beyond ROI.”